Help us improve your experience.

 Do you have time for a two-minute survey?

-This chapter provides information on tuning of settings on host OS to enable advanced features or to increase the scale of cRPD functionality.
+This chapter provides information on how to tune the settings on host OS to enable advanced features or to increase the scale of cRPD functionality.

 The maximum ARP entry number is controlled by the Linux host kernel.
-If there are a large number of neighbors, you might need to adjust the ARP entry limitations on the Linux host.
-There are options in the sysctl command on the Linux host to adjust the ARP or NDP entry limits.
+You can adjust the ARP or NDP entry limits using the sysctl command on the Linux host.

 For example, to adjust the maximum ARP entries using IPv4: